TedTschopp/tedt.org/_posts/Drafts/2023-09-10-What-Makes-the-Human.md

 should offer the most insights, particularly when considering their appropriate Pocket Money.

+Should you, as a Thief, carry a set of lock-picks with you?
+Absolutely, and make sure it's a top-notch set.

+Should you, as a Chef, own a set of high-quality knives?
+Definitely, and they should be well-maintained and sharp.

+Should you, as a Photographer, have a reliable camera?
+Of course, and it should be capable of capturing high-resolution images.

+Should you, as a Software Developer, possess a powerful laptop?
+Yes, and it should have enough processing power and memory to handle your tasks efficiently.

-Should a Treasure-Hunter have among his possessions a set of lock-picks?
+Should you, as a Mechanic, have a comprehensive set of tools?
+Absolutely, and they should be organized for easy access and use.
-Yes, and a high-quality set it is, too.

 #### Operational Gear

 At the start of the game, you can equip your character with any weapon your hero is capable of wielding, as well as any shield and armor you choose to carry or wear.
 If your hero loses or breaks any of these items, they will be automatically replaced the next time you reach a friendly settlement or at another suitable moment in the story.
-If the settlement isn't from your hero's own culture, you might be asked to perform a small favor in return, such as completing a task or sharing a song or tale.
+If the settlement isn't from your hero's own community, you might be asked to perform a small favor in return, such as completing a task or sharing a song or tale.

 #### Curated Gear